 Retrieval analyses were performed using the Bayesian MultiNest algorithm \citep{2009MNRAS.398.1601F}, employing 1000 live points and an evidence tolerance threshold of 0.5.
+Table~\ref{tab:priors} summarises the prior distributions adopted for all retrieval parameters.
 Non-informative priors for molecular abundances were uniformly set on a log scale within the range of $10^{-12}$ to $10^{-1}$, while other planetary parameters utilised priors constrained by previous literature of specific planets.

+To quantify the detectability of individual molecular species, we employ the Likelihood Ratio Test (LRT) following the methodology described by \citet{2013MNRAS.436.2974T}.
+To guard against unreliable MAP estimates for poorly constrained parameters, we perform the LRT using both the MAP and posterior median values; a molecule is classified as a ``Detection'' only if both tests independently exceed the $3\sigma$ threshold.
+The full LRT procedure is detailed in Appendix~\ref{appendix:lrt}.
+The more conservative (lower) detection significance is reported in the results tables; molecules below the $3\sigma$ threshold are classified as ``Upper Limit''.

 To incorporate recent JWST observational findings, chemical compositions and planetary parameters for each simulated exoplanet were based on best-fit solutions reported in recent literature, alongside equilibrium chemistry predictions.
 Forward modelling and retrieval analyses were performed based on simulated transmission and emission spectra incorporating predicted Twinkle observational errors.